Health Benefits Of Bioactive Compounds In Mango

 Conclusion

-Moreover, scientists are continuously making new variants of mango, which can further boost the fruit’s popularity.
+Moreover, scientists are continuously engineering new variants of mango, which can further boost the fruit’s popularity.
 Mango’s health benefits, supported by its rich content of bioactive compounds, position it as a valuable addition to a balanced diet.
 As research continues to uncover more benefits of these compounds, the role of mango in promoting health and wellness is likely to become even more pronounced and solidify its status as a staple in global nutrition.